arduino/help-center-content/content/Hardware Support/GIGA R1/Burn-the-bootloader-on-GIGA-R1-WiFi.md

 1. Click on the **Download** button.
 If you get another warning message, close it by selecting OK.

+   > [!NOTE]
-   > **Note:** Click on the left part of the button where it says "Download" (not the arrow, which opens a context menu)
+> Click on the left part of the button where it says "Download" (not the arrow, which opens a context menu)

    <img src="img/stm32cube-download.png" width=800px>